Skip to main content

 9Apple's 6-year iPadOS update commitment — longest in the category.

-7.5Lenovo's update commitment is shorter than Samsung's 4-year guarantee — plan to replace in 3-4 years.
+7.5Lenovo's update commitment is shorter than Samsung's 4-year guarantee — two years of OS plus three years of security pat

 8.54-year Samsung OS update guarantee from Android 14 — longest Android commitment in the guide.